Tutislav/neodeemer/README.md

 If you have other issue or some idea to make the app better, just open a new issue on GitHub.

 ## Acknowledgments
+This app wouldn't be possible to make without these libraries:
 - [Kivy](https://kivy.org/)
 - [KivyMD](https://github.com/kivymd/KivyMD)
 - [Spotipy](https://github.com/plamere/spotipy)